yandex-cloud/docs/en/managed-sqlserver/operations/cluster-backups.md

 ---
-title: "SQL Server backup management"
+title: "Managing SQL Server backups"
-description: "You can back up and restore clusters from your existing SQL Server backups.
-Point-in-Time Recovery (PITR) technology allows you to restore the state of the cluster to any point in time from the backup to the current moment."
+description: "You can create backups and restore clusters from existing SQL Server backups.
+The Point-in-Time Recovery (PITR) technology enables you to restore cluster state to any point in time starting with the moment a backup was created."
 ---

 # Managing backups